 Then it was a stack of corrective exercises for various joints of the body.
 The very cool thing about Eric’s corrective exercise stuff is it is performance corrective exercise.
 Many of the courses that I have attended are lower functioning but his stuff is performance corrective exercise.
 We went through the exercises quickly but when I went home, I check out my Assess & Correct DVDs and manual.
-A good chunk of the performance corrective exercises were in there.
-CLICK HERE for more details on Eric’s performance corrective exercises.
+A good chunk of the performance corrective exercises was in there.

 Rick Kaselj, MS